BerkeBuyukkopru/Full-Stack-E-Commerce-Project/README.md

 ### 2. Configure the API Secrets

 The repository intentionally keeps secret values empty.
+These values are required for the API to connect to MongoDB, create JWT tokens, and initialize Iyzico sandbox payments.
 Configure your local secrets with your own values:

 ```bash
 dotnet user-secrets set "DatabaseSettings:ConnectionString" "YOUR_MONGODB_CONNECTION_STRING" --project API/API.csproj